A New Chase-type Soft-decision Decoding Algorithm for Reed-Solomon Codes: Introduction

-We propose to arrange all possible flipping patterns into an ordered rooted tree, which is constructed progressively by adding at most two leafs at each trial.
-The ordered tree naturally induces a sufficient condition for the most-likely codeword.
-That is, whenever the {\em tree-based Chase-type algorithm} exits before a preset maximum number of trials is reached, the output codeword must be the most-likely one.
+In this paper, we propose to arrange all possible flipping patterns into an ordered rooted tree, which is constructed progressively by adding at most two leafs at each trial.
+With the aid of the inherent structure of the tree, we devise an efficient algorithm that generates one-by-one upon request flipping patterns according to their soft discrepancy lower bounds.
+To expedite the decoding, we propose a sufficient condition that generalizes Taiple and Pursley's condition~\cite{Taipale94} to prune some unnecessary sub-trees.
 In addition, when the new algorithm is combined with the GS algorithm, each trial can be implement in an extremely simple way by removing from the gradually updated Gr\"{o}bner basis one old point and interpolating one new point.
 Simulation results show that the proposed algorithm performs better than the LCC algorithm~\cite{Bellorado10} with less trials~(on average) given that the maximum number of trials is the same.
 To illustrate the near-optimality of the proposed algorithm in the high signal-to-noise ratio~(SNR) region, we also propose a method to simulate performance bounds on the maximum-likelihood decoding~(MLD) algorithm.
-Moreover, the proposed algorithm admits decoding with a likelihood threshold, that searches the most-likely codeword within an Euclidean sphere rather than a Hamming sphere.

 The rest of this paper is organized as follows.
 Sec.~\ref{sec:TESTORDER}~defines the ordered rooted tree of flipping patterns and provides a general framework of the tree-based Chase-type algorithm.
 In Sec.~\ref{sec:TCGA}, the tree-based Chase-type algorithm is combined with the GS algorithm.
 Numerical results and further discussion are presented in Sec.~\ref{sec:PACC}.
 Sec.~\ref{sec:Conclusions} concludes this paper.